-The American Pediatric Society names Dr. Chris Feudtner as the recipient of the 2023 Norman J. Siegel Outstanding Science Award
+The American Pediatric Society names Dr. Rachel Katzenellenbogen as the recipient of the 2024 Norman J. Siegel New Member Outstanding Science Award

-HOUSTON, Dec.
-5, 2022 – The American Pediatric Society (APS) is pleased to announce Chris Feudtner, MD, PhD, MPH, as the recipient of the 2023 Norman J. Siegel New Member Outstanding Science Award for his considerable contributions to pediatric science.
-The award will be presented to Dr. Feudtner during the APS Presidential Plenary at the Pediatric Academic Societies 2023 Meeting.
+HOUSTON, Nov.
+15, 2023 – The American Pediatric Society (APS) is pleased to announce Rachel Katzenellenbogen, MD, as the 2024 Norman J. Siegel New Member Outstanding Science Award recipient for her considerable contributions to pediatric science.
+The award will be presented to Dr. Katzenellenbogen during the APS Presidential Plenary at the Pediatric Academic Societies 2024 Meeting.

 The award was created in honor of one of the world’s leading nephrologists, Norman J. Siegel, MD, FASN.
 Dr. Siegel was an outstanding teacher and mentor, nurturing the early careers of numerous fellows and residents.
-Not only was he a leader within the medical community, but he also educated parents of the children he treated and left a lasting impression on their families.
+He was a leader within the medical community and educated the parents of the children he treated and left a lasting impression on their families.

-Prior to joining University of Pennsylvania School of Medicine, Dr. Feudtner was an Assistant Professor of Pediatrics at University of Washington.
-Dr. Feudtner is a graduate of Princeton University and completed medical school at University of Pennsylvania.
+Before joining the Indiana University (IU) School of Medicine, Dr. Katzenellenbogen was an Associate Professor of Pediatrics at the University of Washington, Seattle.
+Dr. Katzenellenbogen graduated from Harvard University and completed medical school at The Johns Hopkins School of Medicine.

-For more information about Dr. Feudtner and the Norman J. Siegel Outstanding Science Award, please visit the APS website.
+Please visit the APS website for more information about Dr. Katzenellenbogen and the Norman J. Siegel Outstanding Science Award.

 About the American Pediatric Society